tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 if maybe parsing `expr` might work, etc.

 We aren't able to make any progress, because we have no concrete rules to latch on to.
-The solution is to not have `expr` on the left here, but have `notWhereExpr` here.
-That way, if our parser starts "exploring" this path, it can't immediately loop back onto itself, but instead has to parse a different rule that will allow it to make progress.
+The solution is to not have `expr` on the left here, but `notWhereExpr` instead.
+This way, if our parser starts "exploring" this path, it can't immediately loop back onto itself, but instead has to parse a different rule that will allow it to make progress.